Why You Keep Having the Same Fight About the Affair Three Years Later...

 My wife Teale and I have a version of this.
 We had a betrayal very early in our relationship, before we were even officially “us.”

 For years, it was a splinter.
 Teale would bring it up, and I would get defensive.
 I would say, “But we weren’t even exclusive then!
 Why does this still matter?”
+A minor delay still triggers the terror of that old betrayal.
+Talk it through with Figlet.

 I was fighting the facts.
 She was fighting for her feelings.